OnceCallback in Practice (Part 2): Building the Core Skeleton

 std::shared_ptr<CancelableToken> token_; // 可选的取消令牌

-func_ is the core of type erasure—it uniformly wraps callable objects of various forms (lambdas, function pointers, functors) into a calling interface with a FuncSig signature.
+};func_ is the core of type erasure—it wraps various forms of callable objects (lambdas, function pointers, functors) into a unified invocation interface with a FuncSig signature.
 Regardless of what you pass in, func_ can invoke it using the same operator().

-status_ is a tri-state enum, distinguishing between "never assigned," "ready to call," and "already called."
+status_ is a three-state enumeration, distinguishing "never assigned," "ready to call," and "already invoked."
 Why can't we rely solely on the null check of func_?
-Because the operator bool() of std::move_only_function can only distinguish between "null" and "non-null" states, and the state after a move is unspecified—as we detailed in Prerequisite Knowledge (Part 5).
+Because the std::move_only_function's operator bool() can only distinguish between "null" and "non-null," and the state after moving is unspecified—we covered this in detail in Prerequisite (5).

-token_ is an optional cancellation token, used to check whether execution should be canceled before the callback runs.
-It defaults to a null pointer (cancellation mechanism disabled) and is set via the set_token() method.
-We will dedicate a future article to this topic.
+token_ is an optional cancellation token used to check if execution should be aborted before the callback runs.
+It defaults to a null pointer (cancellation disabled) and is set via the set_token() method.
+We will cover this in a dedicated post later.

 Step 3: Constructors and requires Constraints

 Next, we add the constructors.
-The key point here is that the template constructor must use requires constraints to prevent it from hijacking the move constructor—we covered this problem in Prerequisite Knowledge (Part 4).
+The key point here is that the template constructor must use a requires constraint to prevent it from hijacking the move constructor—we discussed this issue in Prerequisite (4).

 // not_the_same_t concept:F 退化后不是 T